 These Regulations and Standards introduced some simpler processes and clear responsibilities for employers, apprentices and trainees, registered training organisations, group training organisations and state government agencies.

-The Act also created the South Australian Skills Commission, which began operating on 1 July 2021, and brought together important services delivered by the Office of the Training Advocate and the Training and Skills Commission.
+The Act also created the South Australian Skills Commission, which began operating on 1 July 2021, and brought together important services delivered by the Office of the Training Advocate and the former Training and Skills Commission.

-The new regulations and standards introduce:
+The new Regulations and Skills Standards introduce:

 The role of the South Australian Skills Commission is to: